sagarbarge/Online_Retail_KMeans_Clustering/README.md

   2.Categorize customers into high-value, mid-tier, and low-value groups.

 # Steps:
-  1. Read and understand data
+  1. Read and understand Data

   2. Data Cleaning

-  3. Prepare data for modelling
+  3. Prepare Data for Modelling

   4. Modelling

-  5. Final Analysis and recommendation
+  5. Final Analysis and Recommendation